 I have a Bachelor’s degree from the Behavioral Sciences Program at Mälardalen University, and a Master’s degree in sociology from Lund University.
 My degree also includes statistics, psychology, education, communication methods, gender studies, evaluation, and qualitative and quantitative methods.

 I’m located in southern Sweden, and I provide lectures, workshops and analyses for NGOs, corporations, municipalities, and others.
 From a young age, I have been an active member in NGOs like the Mälardalen Student Union, the Swedish Organization för Sexuality Education (RFSU), Save the Children, and the Swedish Sports Diving Federation (SSDF, by whom I’m a certified freediving instructor).
-I’m currently the chair person of Mångfaldsföretagarna: the Swedish organisation for entrepreneurs specialized in diversity and equality.

 From my involvement with NGOs, I picked up interactive workshops as an educational method.
 I have worked with workshops in many different situations: from teaching unaccompanied minors about news and media, to teaching activists to crochet uteri as part of a campaign to raise money.
 The interactive nature of workshops provides a good opportunity for learning.